|Birth Record Applications

 PHOTO IDENTIFICATION IS REQUIRED TO REQUEST A MICHIGAN BIRTH RECORD.
 A certified copy is printed on special safety paper and contains a raised, embossed seal.
 Records are available as early as 1867, however, the initial registration year varies by the county where the birth occurred (click here for table).
 Birth records are restricted in

 Michigan and only a person or parent named on the record or a court-appointed legal guardian of the person named on the record may request a copy of a birth record that is LESS than 100 years old.
 A legally licensed representative is eligible to request a copy if he/she represents the person named on the record.
+Power of Attorney documents may be used, depending upon the limitations of the power of attorney order.
+Each will be handled on an individual case-by-case basis.
 An heir may request a copy of a birth record LESS than 100 years old if they can provide an out-of-state death certificate or the death information if it was a Michigan death with the request.
+Requests placed by a legal representative, power of attorney or heir must be ordered by mail with appropriate documentation.
 Anyone can request a birth record that is OVER 100 years old as they are no longer restricted documents.

 Senior Citizen Certified Copies|